mikesimons/nibbana/README.md

  * Fix browserify build

 # Why?
-Although the NirvanaHQ team has a project in the works, they've taken an age about getting just the iphone version of NirvanaHQ out.
+Although the NirvanaHQ team has a project in the works, it has taken a while just to get the iphone version of NirvanaHQ out.
-The mobile website is quite frankly awful to use even on a latest generation android device.
+The mobile website is pretty awful to use even on a latest generation android device.

 As such I decided I'd write my own NirvanaHQ android app sing PhoneGap and this is the first step towards that.

 # Will using the API allow me to get around the plan limits?
-Hell no.
+Nope.

 # Pitfalls
 I'm not a member of the NirvanaHQ team nor am I in any way affiliated with them.